Frequently Asked Questions

 Here are some questions/answers that we are frequently asked at North Reading Veterinary Clinic.
 If you have additional questions that aren't covered here, please feel free to give us a call at 978-276-3203.

-Our hospital is open Monday through Friday from 8:00 am to 7:00 pm.
+Our hospital is open Monday & Friday from 8:00 am to 6:00 pm and Tuesday, Wednesday, Thursday from 8:00 am to 7:00 pm.
 On Saturday we are open from 8:00 am until 4:00 pm.
 The clinic is closed on Sunday.

 2. Do I need to have an appointment?